Connectivity structure and dynamics of nonlinear recurrent neural networks

-Finally, we consider the dependence of the full spectrum eigenvalues $\lambda^a_i$ of $\bm{C}^a(0)$ on the spectrum of component strengths $D_a$.
+Finally, we consider the dependence of the full eigenvalue spectrum $\lambda^a_i$ of $\bm{C}^a(0)$ on the spectrum of component strengths $D_a$.
 The latter leads to the former via a highly nonlinear relationship.
-Indeed, sticking to the step-function component-strength spectrum, the ranked eigenvalues $\lambda^\phi$ and $\lambda^x$ of the covariance matrix decay smoothly rather than exhibiting a cutoff (\figref{fig:spectrum_shapes}{b}).
+Indeed, using the same step-function component-strength spectrum, the ranked eigenvalues $\lambda^\phi$ and $\lambda^x$ of the covariance matrix decay smoothly rather than exhibiting a cutoff [\figref{fig:spectrum_shapes}{b}].
 Nevertheless, certain properties of these connectivity and activity spectra are linked.
-In particular, in the limit $\alpha \text{PR}^D \to 0^+$, $\alpha\text{PR}^D$ and $\text{PR}^a$ exhibit a linear relationship (with proportionality factor $K^a(g_\text{eff})$), implying that the ratios of the second-squared and fourth moments of these spectra are linked (despite that, even in this limit, the full spectra do not coincide).
+In particular, in the limit $\alpha \text{PR}^D \to 0^+$, $\alpha\text{PR}^D$ and $\text{PR}^a$ exhibit a linear relationship [with proportionality factor $K^a(g_\text{eff})$], implying that the ratios of the squared second moments and fourth moments of these spectra are linked (despite, even in this limit, the full spectra not coinciding).